 Other Republican politicians called on Trump to apologise and delete the post.
 Some Republicans also privately reached out to the White House about the video, according to a source familiar with the matter.

 Prior to the post being deleted, Leavitt said it was "from an internet meme video depicting President Trump as the King of the Jungle and Democrats as characters from the Lion King".
-Trump's clip included a song from the Disney musical.

 A spokesperson for the Obamas declined to comment.

-White supremacists have for centuries depicted people of African ancestry as monkeys as part of campaigns to dehumanise Black populations.
+White supremacists have, for centuries, depicted people of African ancestry as monkeys as part of campaigns to dehumanise Black populations.

-"Let it haunt Trump and his racist followers that future Americans will embrace the Obamas as beloved figures while studying him as a stain on our history," said Ben Rhodes, a former Obama aide, on X.
+"Let it haunt Trump and his racist followers that future Americans will embrace the Obamas as beloved figures while studying him as a stain on our history," Ben Rhodes, a former Obama aide, posted on X.

 Civil rights advocates have said Trump's rhetoric has become increasingly bold, normalised, and politically permissible.